PolyaStep/BookApp2/readme.md

 #  Book Shelf App

 A modern **React + Ionic + Firebase** application for managing your personal book collection.
 Users can register, log in, search for books, add favorites, and manage their personal bookshelf with real-time updates.
-Users are able to edit their profiles like changing photo, user name, email.
+Users are able to edit their profiles like changing avatar, user name, email.

 ---